Bethany LeBlanc, LCSW, PMH-C

 -

-The path to parenthood isn’t always perfect.
+The path to parenthood is often imperfect.
 Loss can come in many forms: miscarriage, stillbirth, abortion, failed adoption, termination for medical reasons, or unsuccessful fertility treatments.
 Even during a healthy pregnancy, grief is common- especially after a previous loss, while mourning a loved one, or during a major life transition.

 People I work with often share things like: